zoho/zohocrm-csharp-sdk/README.md

 ## Configuration

-Before you get started with creating your Java application, you need to register your client and authenticate the app with Zoho.
+Before you get started with creating your C# application, you need to register your client and authenticate the app with Zoho.

 - Create an instance of **[Logger](Resources/Logger/Logger.md#logger)** Class to log exception and API information.